aiman3/Kidney-Disease-Classification/README.md

 # Overview
-The kidney classification overview is included in the wiki!
+The kidney classification overview is included in the [wiki](https://github.com/aiman3/Kidney-Disease-Classification/wiki) !

 # Installation
 To run this project locally, follow these steps: